-Pak Court lifts ban on TikTok | Law-Order
+Pak court lifts ban on TikTok | Law-Order

 - Pakistan

-The PTA during a hearing on Friday informed the that access to the app was already blocked by it but it also requested the court to review its decision and allow it to restore the services.
+During a hearing on Friday, the PTA informed that access to the app was already blocked by it but it also requested the court to review its decision and allow it to restore the services.

 The high court accepted the plea to lift the ban but it asked the PTA to expedite the process on the petitioner's request and issue a ruling by July 5.

-PTA representatives assure the court that the appeal, seeking removal of 'objectionable content', will be decided upon by the court given date.
+PTA representatives assured the court that the appeal, seeking removal of 'objectionable content', will be decided upon by the court by the given date.

 The court adjourned to meet again on Monday when the PTA would share the decision it made to address the concern of the petitioner so that indecent content on the app were not uploaded.

-It was for the second time that the app has been banned this year after its suspension in March by the Peshawar High Court, which had taken action on a petition filed by several citizens.
+It was for the second time that the app has been banned this year after its suspension in March by the Peshawar High Court (PHC), which had taken action on a petition filed by several citizens.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)